Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Conclusions and Discussions

 One limitation of our proposed method is that the choice of the time of interest can influence the magnitude of estimated subgroup effects.
 Determining a meaningful time point requires prior knowledge or preliminary analysis.
 Furthermore, in implementing the conditional inference tree for unbiased splitting, it is necessary to decide whether to apply multiple testing adjustments and select a significance level ($\alpha$) for the splitting criterion.
 Although we provide recommendations based on simulation studies in various scenarios, the choice of $\alpha$ remains subjective.
 A stringent $\alpha$ level may lead to sparse subgroup identification and potentially overlook meaningful subgroups, while a more lenient $\alpha$ level may yield a larger number of subgroups, some with small effect sizes.
-Based on our real data analyses, we observed that the top variables—those with the highest variable importance scores—are generally consistent regardless of the chosen $\alpha$ level.
+Based on our real data analyses, we observed that the top subgroups, i.e., those with the highest variable importance scores, are generally consistent regardless of the chosen $\alpha$ level.
 We also recommend conducting additional survival analyses to further evaluate the effects of identified subgroups.
-Finally, our framework assumes no unmeasured confounding; thus, its performance may be limited in observational settings (e.g., electronic health records) unless a comprehensive set of covariates is available.
-Future work will focus on extending the proposed method to accommodate observational study designs.